sanamgill/CRWR1100/_posts/2018-01-01-course-outline.md

 * Commitment to improvement in writing and creative work.
 * Ability to be open and responsive to appropriate feedback.

-The above criteria will be used to assess your engagement with the creative exercises (as reflected in your notes).
+The above criteria will be used to assess your engagement with the creative exercises (as reflected in your notes and reflections).
 In addition, compositional criteria will be used to evaluate your composition (as shown in your `draft.md` document), as follows (in percentages):

 ##### 80 − 100
 Excellent: the use of language is pleasing and vigorous.
 The writing invites reading; the work is well-crafted and grammatically polished.
 The author is perceptive.